 The Driftwood team also recover larger items from the river such as shopping trolleys, bicycles and even occasionally cars that have been parked by the river and floated in on a rising tide.
 The team also supports foreshore clean ups, such as those run by Thames21, by providing PLA ‘Litter Cages’ for disposal of litter after a clean-up event – find out more here.

 Whilst the PDCs have had a positive impact in the upper reaches of the river, evidence from continued monitoring by the PLA and others has demonstrated a large amount of debris is found downstream of Greenwich.

-In the ongoing commitment to remove as much litter as possible, on World Oceans Day 2021, a £150,000 plan for a bespoke, floating litter collector for the lower Thames in Essex was announced by DP World London Gateway and the PLA.
+In the ongoing commitment to remove as much litter as possible, a £150,000 bespoke, floating litter collector for the lower Thames in Kent was launched by DP World London Gateway and the PLA.

-Two years of monitoring and analysis will guide the design of a new, bespoke PDC to suit conditions lower down the estuary, close to DP World’s new London Gateway smart hub.
+Two years of monitoring and analysis guided the design of a the PDC to suit conditions in the estuary, adjacent to Cliffe, Kent.

 Launched in 2015, the PLA’s Cleaner Thames campaign was created to stop the tide of rubbish that ends up in the River Thames.
 The campaign aimed at encouraging Londoners to ‘do the right thing’ and make sure their rubbish goes in the bin, not in the river.

 This campaign was supported by several partners including leading environmental charities, research centres and infrastructure providers such as Royal Holloway University, London Wildlife Trust, Thames21 and Marine Conservation Society.

 You can find out more about the Cleaner Thames campaign here.